spesmilo/electrum-docs/hardfork.rst

 implement RBF.

-Wait until the transactions are confirmed on both networks, and check that they have different transaction IDs, because BU miners may still decide to mine the second transaction if they manage to hear about it.
-If you cannot use the command line with the --onechain option, check using a block explorer website.
+Wait until the transactions are confirmed on both networks, and check that they have different transaction IDs.
+If you cannot use the command line with the --onechain option, check the ID using a block explorer website.

-Note: If the BTC chain is slower than the BU chain and requires higher fees, you may as well bump the fee only after the BU chain has confirmed the first transaction.
+You need to check that the transaction IDs are different, because this method is not guaranteed to work (although it should work most of the time).
+It will fail if your transaction is confirmed on the Core chain before you bump its fee, or if a malicious BU miner decide to confirm the second transaction, despite it not being normally accepted by BU nodes.
+If this method fails, you will only lose the mining fee, and a bit of time.
+If the BU chain is faster than the Core chain (or has lower fees), you may increase your chances by waiting until BU confirms your transaction before you bump its fee on Core.